VisualMeaning/sheet-to-triples/README.md

 ### Transform complexity

 The transforms created are all pretty simple, though not exactly self-describing.
-Including a SPARQL query to do relation linking is not ideal, but alternatives would be possible.
+Including a SPARQL query to do relation linking is not ideal, alternatives would be possible.

 There's a core tension between using fields that carry a lot of information (like markdown text) versus using very granular, simple values, with many more relationships.
-Splitting at the transform stage is hard, it makes sense to encourage more columns, even sparse ones, at the spreadsheet stage.
+Splitting at the transform stage is hard - it makes sense to encourage more columns, even sparse ones, at the spreadsheet stage.

 Some things would be nice but were not essential, like having a means to map a set of cell values to some other arbitrary result values.

-The transform language cannot actually be authored by untrusted sources without sandboxing, it's possible to escape via format strings and I doubt SPARQL in RDFlib is safe either.
+The transform language cannot actually be authored by untrusted sources without sandboxing, it's possible to escape via format strings, and I doubt SPARQL in RDFlib is safe either.
 This is fine, it's in declarative form for other reasons.

 ### Transform editing